Frederick III, Holy Roman Emperor: Legacy

 German historians tend to be more critical of Frederick than Austrian ones.
 Austrian historian Adam Wandruszka opines that while he was not an impressive emperor, Frederick III was effective in defending and expanding his family's dynastic interests.
 Wandruszka calls him the "true founder of the Habsburg imperial position".
-German historians Paul-Joachim Heinig (author of Kaiser Friedrich III.
+German historian Paul-Joachim Heinig (author of Kaiser Friedrich III.
 (1440–1493).
 Hof, Regierung und Politik, Böhlau, 1997) writes that it would be unfair to say that Maximilian stood on the shoulders of a giant, yet nevertheless Frederick provided the shoulders without which Maximilian could not have become a giant himself.

 Frederick was a great benefactor to the Jews – his enemies described him as "more of a Jew than a Holy Roman Emperor".
 He favoured such Jewish scholars like Jacob ben Jehiel Loans, who was the teacher of the Hebraist Johann Reuchlin.
 His empress Eleanor also favoured Jews.
-For unknown reasons, their son Maximilian developed a dislike for the Jews as a child though, to the horror of both parents.
-His own relationship with the Jews evolved over the years though.
-Ursula Schattner-Rieser opines that the foundation of Modern Judaism, arising in the eras of Frederick and Maximilian, was "embedded in the principles of humanism".
+For unknown reasons, their son Maximilian developed a dislike for the Jews as a child, though, to the horror of both parents.
+His own relationship with the Jews evolved over the years, though.
+Ursula Schattner-Rieser opines that the foundation of modern Judaism, arising in the eras of Frederick and Maximilian, was "embedded in the principles of humanism".

 Marriage and children

 Frederick III and Eleanor of Portugal.

-Frederick had five children from his marriage with Eleanor of Portugal, daughter of Edward, King of Portugal:
+Frederick had 5 children from his marriage with Eleanor of Portugal, daughter of Edward, King of Portugal: